 The University assists faculty, staff, and students who wish to stop smoking and periodically offers smoking-cessation workshops.
-Supervisors are encouraged to allow their smoking staff to attend to ditteria.
-3. Who Sho uld Read This Policy Faculty and staff 4.
-Related I Documents and References Employee handbook 5.
-History Effective Date: 12/14/2018
+Supervisors are encouraged to allow their smoking staff to attend.

-OFFICE OF FINANCIAL AID
+FINANCIAL AID OFFICE POLICIES

 Policy Title: Return of Title IV Funds Policy